Trump's stimulus checks left out millions of Americans. It shouldn't have.

 According to a National Agricultural Workers' survey, nearly 50% of all of our nations' farmworkers are undocumented.
 The work that they do is so essential that they are a part of the population that cannot be asked to shelter in place.
 They often receive no benefits, no paid sick leave and have no healthcare.
 These people that make sure that our grocery stores still have food on the shelves are part of that population that would not receive a stimulus check.

 At Common Justice, we are principally in the business of ending violence.
 But we approach violence as what it is: something inextricably connected to health and wellbeing.
 We believe that violence is in many respects a public health issue and that any approach to a public health issue must be racially equitable.
 COVID-19 is unquestionably a public health issue, and as such, shares many of the same key drivers that drive violence: exposure, poverty, racial inequity and inadequate access to healing and care.
-This stimulus checks that the Trump administration is issuing cannot leave out those who are most at risk of being exposed, those who lack the resources to care if and when they are exposed, and those that have been forced to live on the margins of our society and keep this country fed.
+The stimulus checks that the Trump administration is issuing cannot leave out those who are most at risk of being exposed, those who lack the resources to care if and when they are exposed, and those that have been forced to live on the margins of our society and keep this country fed.

 Sending a stimulus check to every American with the exception of those who had no income to report last year or those who file using an ITIN would only fuel the spread of COVID-19 as people continue to work and risk exposing themselves in order to keep food on the table.
 Just like inadequate responses to violence have only ever begotten more violence, so too will this inadequate response to the novel coronavirus only increase the rate of infection.
 Just as we cannot end violence without addressing the root causes that drive it, we cannot slap a $1200 check on this and expect it to lessen the blow that this pandemic has taken on our country.
 In order to truly remedy this public health issue we need to decrease exposure, uplift the voices of survivors in a way that is racially equitable, and we need to hold accountable those responsible for the broken systems that have allowed this virus to overwhelm us.